lautarodibartolo/FusionPore/README.md

 Examples folder contains all files needed for MD to:

-- Nucleate and expand a fusion pore with two Syt1-C2B domain.
+- Nucleate and expand a fusion pore with two Syt1-C2B domains.
-- Induce hemifusion diaphragm.
+- Induce a hemifusion diaphragm.